 The DOJ and FTC jointly enforce the federal antitrust laws.
-However, the Sherman Act only empowers the DOJ to bring criminal enforcement actions - though the FTC can refer matters to the DOJ for criminal enforcement.
+However, only the DOJ has the authority to bring criminal enforcement actions-though the FTC can refer matters to the DOJ for criminal enforcement.
 Additionally, under section 5 of the FTC Act, the FTC may bring civil challenges to conduct that violates section 5 of the FTC Act (which includes authority over claims that could be brought under sections 1 or 2 of the Sherman Act) either in administrative proceedings or federal court.

-The FTC and DOJ's coordination is loosely governed by an informal memorandum of understanding, which distributes enforcement authority by industry expertise and knowledge.
-For example, the FTC is typically responsible for industries including healthcare providers, pharmaceuticals, and food and retail.
-The DOJ is typically responsible for the telecommunication and agricultural industries, and insurance.
+Coordination between DOJ and FTC is governed loosely by an informal memorandum of understanding, which distributes enforcement authority by industry expertise and knowledge.
+For example, the FTC is typically responsible for industries including health care providers, pharmaceuticals, and food and retail.
+The DOJ is typically responsible for the telecommunication, agriculture and insurance.

-13 Competition-related remedies for private parties
+Competition-related remedies for private parties